vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 We've already looked at negation fairly exhaustively, so I won't belabor the  point much.
 If you have a type `T` and a basis `b`, then you can assert that `a::T` is false by asserting `a::T⊥`.

 The one thing I will re-emphasize is that negation operates on *types*, always and only *types*.
-The closest thing to negating a whole sentence, like`a::T`, is with something like this: `(aτ T)⊥`.
+The closest thing to negating a whole sentence, like `a::T`, is with something like this: `(aτ T)⊥`.

 Assertions are not propositions.
 You can't operate on assertions or combine them together to get new assertions.
 You can, however, operate on or combine *types*.
 When Naiyyāyikas want to express complex propositions, they treat these propositions as types and combine them using higher-order types like `⊥` and `Σ`, etc.

 #### And, Nand, Or

 Conjunction (ubhayaḥ) is the 'and' connective between propositions.
-We already saw that we can express this in terms of the three-place type 'pair': `(T,U)pair` is a type that occurs any where both `T` and `U` occur, and vice-versa.
-We can generalize this to arbitrary number of constituents resulting in a multi-place type called a 'group' \[कूटः; kūṭaḥ\].
+We can express this in terms of the three-place type 'pair': `(T,U)pair` is a type that occurs any where both `T` and `U` occur, and vice-versa.
+We can generalize this to arbitrary number of constituents resulting in a multi-place type called a `group` \[कूटः; kūṭaḥ\].

 An interesting type that sometimes shows up in Navyanyāya texts is the so-called negative group (kūṭābhāvaḥ).
 The negative group is defined as you'd expect `कूट।अभावः` / `group⊥` and is present wherever at least one of its constituents is absent.

 The type `double` [दद्वयः; dvayaḥ] provides convenient syntax for pairs whose correlates are of the same type.
 With this, we can represent a conjunction of two negations as: `⊥double` / `अभाव।द्वयः`.

-In the *Vācaspatyam*, a dictionary of Navyanyāya terms and their derivations by the great 19th ce Pt.
-Tārānātha Tarkavācaspati, we find the following definition of Disjunction [अन्यतरत्वम्; anyataratvam; the "or" operator].
+In the *Vācaspatyam*, a dictionary of śāstric terms and their derivations by the great 19th ce Pt.
+Tārānātha Tarkavācaspati, we find the following definition of disjunction [अन्यतरत्वम्; anyataratvam; the "or" operator].

 <div>
 disjunctionλ :: (ˉdoubleΞ πλ)κ ˉ <br>